nunit/nunit.analyzers/documentation/NUnit1009.md

 # NUnit1009
-## Find Incorrect ParallelizableAttribute Usage
+## No ParallelScope.Children on a non-parameterized test method.

 | Topic    | Value
 | :--      | :--